JonasLamy/LiverVesselness/README.md

 	|	|_outputVesselness3.nii
 ```
 where:
-- newBenchmark.csv contain the metrics computed on the full volume
+- newBenchmark_Organ.csv contain the metrics computed on the full volume
-- newBenchmark_dilatedVessels.csv contains the metrics computed only in the dilated vessel mask
+- newBenchmark_Vessels.csv contains the metrics computed only in the dilated vessel mask
-- newBenchmark_bifurcations.csv contains the metrics computed only in the mask of the bifurcations
+- newBenchmark_Bifurcations.csv contains the metrics computed only in the mask of the bifurcations
 - data1, data2 are the name of the two input volumes in the inputVolumesList file
 - ouputVesselness1.nii, ouputVesselness2.nii, ouputVesselness3.nii are the vesseless filter results of each method specified in the methods parameters file.

 ### Input Volumes list
 For a given data, for instance liver CTs, the input volume list requires an input volume, several masks and a groundtruth.
-The supported types are listed in the table below:
+The supported Image types are listed in the table below:

 | Volume      | Other (.mhd,.nii,etc.) | Dicom |
 |-------------|------------------------|-------|